mchuc/node-red-contrib-afya-counter-the-new/README.md

-reset -> clears the timer, does not reset the counter; that is: it adds the time to the counter by the programmed time resetCounter -> reset the counter, not the timer resetAll -> reset and timer and counter
+reset -> clears the timer, does not reset the counter; that is: it adds the time to the counter by the programmed time resetCounter -> reset the counter, not the timer resetAll -> reset and timer and counter kill -> kills timer - with payload destroy -> destroy timer with no payload

 PL